emdb-empiar/ahds/docs/overview.rst

     *     Classes abstracting contours

 The user-level :py:class:`ahds.data_stream.DataStreams` class is the preferred way to use the module.
-It takes the name of an Amira (R) file and encapsulates an iterator of data streams.
+It takes the name of an Amira |reg| file and encapsulates an iterator of data streams.

 .. code:: python